Gholamreza Khoshroo Kurdieh

-He began his murder series connected with thefts and rapes in Tehran in 1992.
-He was arrested, but escaped, before being arrested again in 1997 and executed for 9 murders.
-In court, he only confessed to a single case of car theft and stolen property, considering the murders to be personal work.
+He began his crime spree with thefts and rapes in Tehran in 1992.
+He was arrested, but escaped, before being arrested again in 1997 and executed for nine murders.
+In court, he only confessed to a single case of car theft and stolen property.

 Biography

-On December 1, 1965, Kurdieh was born in Faruj.
+On 1 December 1965, Kurdieh was born in Faruj.
 He got married in Tehran, but following a disturbance, separated from his wife and returned to North Khorasan.
-He was arrested in 1982 on robbery charges in Nishapur, and was subsequently detained for allegedly spying for Russia.
+He was arrested in 1982 on robbery charges in Nishapur, and was subsequently detained for allegedly spying on behalf of the Soviet Union.

 Kurdieh eventually returned to Tehran, and began his murder spree.
 While wearing all-black, he stole a taxi.
 After picking up young girls and women, he would drag them into the wilderness, where he would rape, assault and eventually kill them, burning the bodies afterwards.

 He was arrested several times, but repeatedly deceived the authorities by giving them different names.
 In 1992, after several young girls complained that two men stole their money and raped them, the police launched an extensive investigation.
 After several days of pursuit, they arrested the perpetrators after an armed conflict.
 The two perpetrators, Ali Karimi and Gholamreza Kurdieh, who identified himself as "Murad Naderi", confessed to multiple cases of rape and armed robbery in interrogations.

-Gholamreza Kurdieh fled the same year he went to court, but his friend Ali Karimi was hanged in March of that year.
+Gholamreza Kurdieh fled the same year he went to court.
+His accomplice Ali Karimi was hanged in March of that year.